Carbon Monoxide

-Why am I being warned about potential exposure to carbon monoxide?
+Why am I being warned about potential exposure to carbon monoxide in enclosed parking facilities, service stations, and vehicle-repair facilities?

-• Carbon monoxide (CO) is on the Proposition 65 list because it can cause birth defects or other reproductive harm.
+• Carbon monoxide (CO) is on the Proposition 65 list for reproductive toxicity.

-• Exposure to carbon monoxide during pregnancy can affect the baby’s brain development and cause loss of pregnancy.
+• Exposure to high levels of carbon monoxide during pregnancy can affect the baby’s brain development and cause loss of pregnancy.

 What is carbon monoxide?